easy-global-market/ngsild-api-data-models/API_Quick_Guide.md

 For brevity and clarity, the `Authorization` header is not displayed in the sample HTTP requests described below.

-## API usage examples

-### Notes on `@context` resolution
+## Notes on `@context` resolution

-Multiple namespaces are allowed (`ngsild` is the mandatory core context, fiware is a frequently used namespace, others are considered).
+Multiple namespaces are allowed (`ngsild` is the mandatory core context, fiware is a frequently used namespace, others are defined in this project's sub-directories).

-Most of the HTTP requests need to specify to which contexts they are referring.
-This to prevent namespaces collisions (e.g. a Vehicle entity definition that would exist in two different contexts).
+Most of the HTTP requests need to specify the contexts they are referring to, in order to prevent namespaces collisions (e.g. a Vehicle entity definition that would exist in two different contexts).

 ## API queries examples